datacentricdesign/iob22/assignments/03-ereader/step1.md

 # Task 1.4 Clean the Screen between Pages

 To resemble the behaviour of an eReader, we still miss the removing of the previous page before showing the following one.
 Indeed, the text appears below the previous one.
 An easy way to mimic this behaviour is to show a series of empty lines.
 An empty line is a `string` with no character but `\n`: a special character which represents the and of a line.
 For each `\n`, Python will start writing on a new line.
-Thus, to clean the screen we could write:
+Thus, to clear the screen, we could write:

 ```python
 print("\n\n\n\n")
 ```

 With many more `\n` to create empty lines.
 However, we saw in the first assignment that operators work with `string` too.
-It is particularly convenient in this case if, for example, we want to have 40 empty lines.
+It is particularly convenient when, for example, we want to have 40 empty lines.
 We can 'multiple' the `\n` time `40` as follows:

 ```python
 # Show 40 empty lines
 print("\n" * 40)
 ```

-Add this line of code twice in your program: 1) before showing the first page and 2) before showing the second page.
+Add this line of code twice in the program: 1) before showing the first page and 2) before showing the second page.

-Execute your code to see if it works as expected.
+Execute the code to see if it works as expected.

 [Check the code on Replit](https://repl.it/@IO1075/03-ereader-step1-4)

 We have now a program that reads the two first pages of a book.
-We will not get far with two pages, but it would not make sense to repeat our code again and again for each of the thousand pages of this book.
+This is limited, but it would not make sense to repeat our code for each of the thousand pages of this book.
 Instead, Step 2 will introduce the concept of **loops** to repeat an action as many time as it is needed.
 Then, in Step 3 we will see how to use **functions** to reuse blocks of code.

 [Next: Step 2 - Loops]({{site.baseurl}}/assignments/03-ereader/step2){: .btn .btn-purple }